Sloughi: History

 The Sloughi has existed for centuries in North Africa, primarily in Algeria, Morocco, Tunisia, Libya and Egypt.
-The word sloughi is likely a Berber pronunciation of the Arabic saluki, the similarly-looking and -behaving Arabian sighthound; the two breeds likely share a common ancestor.
+The word sloughi is a different pronunciation of the Arabic saluki, the similarly-looking and -behaving Arabian sighthound; the two breeds likely share a common ancestor.
 Algerian Neolithic rock paintings, plus tomb paintings and hieroglyphics in Egypt, have been discovered portraying distinctly slender dogs with drooped ears, hinting at the breed's earlier origins.
 Sloughis are still used for hunting in North African countries, as well as being a reliable familial guard dog.
 The Sloughi was accepted into the FCI in 1998, receiving recognition by the American Kennel Club as recently as January 1, 2016, and being able to compete in the AKC Hound Group.

 Appearance and description

 The Sloughi's head is long and elegant, with droopy ears, similar in appearance to a shorter, thicker-set Greyhound.
 The body and legs show a defined bone structure supporting strong, lean muscles.
 The topline is, essentially, horizontal and blends into a gently sloping croup.
 The tail is long and carried low, like many sighthounds, with an upward curve at the end.

 Despite their physical and superficial similarities, the Sloughi should not be confused with other sighthounds originating from North Africa, the Mediterranean or South Asia, such as the Ibizan Hound, the Saluki, or the aforementioned Greyhound, nor with the more distantly-originating Afghan Hound or the Russian Borzoi.
 However, much in the same vein as these related breeds, the Sloughi was traditionally bred for coursing and to pursue such game as hare, fox, jackals, gazelle and other antelope, deer, or terrestrial birds (such as sand grouse), among other small or mid-sized animals.

 The Sloughi is an ancient breed, treasured in North Africa for its natural prey drive, coursing skills, speed, agility, and endurance over long distances.
 It is a robust, yet elegant and racy, sighthound with evenly proportioned limbs, back and tail.
 Like most other sighthounds, the Sloughi will adapt quite well to arid locations, its innate "drought-tolerance" adding to its overall value.
 Likewise, Sloughi are not bred to be fragile or timid dogs.
 Their overall persona is one of nobility, but somewhat aloof, with a regal air of "class"; the expression of the dark eyes is gentle, thoughtful, and melancholy.
 In places where they are still used as coursing sighthounds, their appearances can vary by locality, based on breeding situations, hybridisation and unique climatic or environmental adaptations.